 By executing the infinite banking strategy, it allows for true compound interest growth, as the money remains at work in your policy, even when you borrow against your cash value.

-Ok, now we know that we’ve gone over a lot of information here some of which may seem really complicated, but the truth is, the most complicated mechanization behind all of this is simply grasping the idea that a dividend paying whole life insurance policy can be used for so much more than just a life insurance policy with a death benefit.
+Ok, now we know that we’ve gone over a lot of information here, some of which may seem really complicated, but the truth is, the most complicated mechanization behind all of this is simply grasping the idea that a dividend paying whole life insurance policy can be used for so much more than just a life insurance policy with a death benefit.

 You’ve grasped that concept, understand that a whole life insurance policy used as a “self-banking” mechanism isn’t and “investment” per say.
-Rather, it’s almost a lifestyle change of thought which can fundamentally change the way you use and leverage your money.
+Rather, it’s a change of thought which can fundamentally change the way you use and leverage your money.

 Don’t worry if you don’t fully understand all the specifics right away, that’s what we’re here for.
 We here at I&E will explain how these types of policies work, what you’ll need to do to qualify for one and help you find the “best” banking insurance policy for you!